 - A cumulative grade point average (GPA) of 2.5 (on a 4.0 scale) or above.
-GPA is composed of the overall required general education courses. - An official high school transcript (or GED completion transcript) - · Official transcripts from all colleges attended - All classes are taught in the English language, making it necessary that students are able to read, speak, write, and comprehend the English language proficiently.
-All international students and students who speak English as a second language must pass a Test of English as a Foreign Language (TOEFL). - Taking the LPN GAP (General Achievement Profile) exam - Drug screen (per admitting institution protocol) - The student must successfully complete the math competency test with a score of 90% or better within three attempts.
+GPA is composed of the overall required general education courses. - An official high school transcript (or GED completion transcript) - Official transcripts from all colleges attended - All classes are taught in the English language, making it necessary that students are able to read, speak, write, and comprehend the English language proficiently.
+All international students and students who speak English as a second language must pass a Test of English as a Foreign Language (TOEFL). - Taking the assigned pre-entrance exam - Drug testing (per admintting institution protocol)